 Each of us has a unique gut microbiome.
 Our research is the first to identify a distinct set of 'good' and 'bad' gut microbes that are linked with specific foods and metabolic health.

 Our unique microbiome test uses deep metagenomic sequencing to understand which 'good' and 'bad' microbes you have.
 This allows us to provide personalized recommendations that can potentially help increase the 'good' microbes that are under-represented in your gut.

 We combine artificial intelligence with data from thousands of participants in our studies to generate personalized scores for any food or meal you eat.
 These scores are delivered in real-time through our app, which has hundreds of thousands of foods and thousands of meal suggestions for you to choose from.

 We’ll show you how to put your unique scores into action.
-Our companion app will give you real-time feedback on meals that you eat, with insights including how to avoid dietary inflammation, nourish your gut, and better sequence your meals.
+Our companion app will give you real-time feedback on meals that you eat, with insights including how to support your metabolic health and nourish your gut.

 With ZOE, you’ll learn how to eat for your body, for life.

 Our research combines the latest technologies, artificial intelligence, and collaboration with world-leading scientists, to move beyond a ‘one-size-fits-all’ approach to nutrition.
 Our PREDICT studies are the largest nutrition studies of their kind in the world and we’re proud to conduct them in collaboration with researchers and scientists from Massachusetts General Hospital, Stanford Medicine, Harvard T.H.
 Chan School of Public Health, and King’s College London.